ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/pytorch-digit-classification-arch-training/model.md

 1. Layer Details

-The summary will list each layer of the network sequentially, including:
+The summary lists each layer of the network sequentially, including:

 * The Flatten layer, which reshapes the 28x28 input images into a 784-element vector.
 * The Linear layers with 96 and 256 nodes, respectively, along with the activation functions (Tanh and Sigmoid) applied after each linear transformation.
-* The Dropout layers that randomly deactivate 20% of the neurons in the respective layers.
+* The Dropout layers that randomly-deactivate 20% of the neurons in the respective layers.
 * The final Linear layer with 10 nodes, corresponding to the output probabilities for the 10 digit classes, followed by the Softmax function.

 2. Input and Output Shapes